Why choose Monash?

 An international footprint

-Our alliance with the University of Warwick includes mobility, undergraduate research, an online peer-reviewed journal and a joint PhD programme.
+Our alliance with Warwick University includes mobility, undergraduate research, an online peer-reviewed journal and joint PhD program.

-Beyond its home in Melbourne, Monash has a campus in Malaysia, a Joint Graduate School in China, a learning centre in Prato, Italy, and a research centre in Mumbai, India.
+Beyond its home in Melbourne, Monash University has a campus in Malaysia, a Joint Graduate School in China, a learning centre in Prato, Italy, and a research centre in Mumbai, India.
 Monash University awards are delivered at other locations, including at Monash South Africa.
-So Melbourne need not be your only destination.
-We can support you to take a semester at our other centres and campuses or with one of our international partner universities across the globe in countries such as Chile, Korea, India, Spain or Canada.

-A full range of undergraduate and postgraduate programmes are offered across our ten faculties.
+A full range of undergraduate and postgraduate programmes are offered across ten faculties.
 Most undergraduate degrees are 3-4 years long; most postgraduate courses are 1-2 years, with options to double up degrees or combine coursework and research.
-You can also choose to take electives in other faculties in many cases.
+You can also take electives in other faculties.

 Higher degrees by research

-In 2015 Monash attained AUD 355 million in research grants from various agencies.
+In 2016 Monash attained AU$342 million in research grants from various agencies.
 Our world-class researchers are having an impact across more than 150 fields of study, including leading capabilities in the following areas: